eipie/FlashSale/README.md

-# Backend Web Development Project for E-Commerce System
+# FlashSale
+- a backend web development project for e-commerce system

 ### Overview
 - This is a personal web development project on building the backend for a e-commerce system.
 Specifically, this project aims to establish the fundamentals of a performant system for handling highly-concurrent user requests during a flash sale event such as Black Friday and Boxing Day.